 The Company is part of the Marsh & McLennan Companies, Inc. (“Marsh McLennan”) group, which is a global professional services firm offering clients advice and solutions in risk, strategy and people.
 The MMC group has approximately 75,000 employees worldwide and approximately 13,380 employees in the United Kingdom.

-MMC's main operating companies are Marsh and Marsh Commercial (insurance broking and risk management), Guy Carpenter, (reinsurance and capital strategies), Mercer, (health, wealth and career consulting) and Oliver Wyman (strategy, economic and brand consulting).
+MMC's main operating companies are Marsh (insurance broking and risk management), Guy Carpenter, (reinsurance and capital strategies), Mercer, (health, wealth and career consulting) and Oliver Wyman (strategy, economic and brand consulting).

 Our Supply Chain

 The Company uses a central procurement process operated by Marsh McLennan which trades with in excess of 60,000 suppliers across over 82 different countries.

 As professional services providers, the Company does not operate in an industry where modern slavery is prevalent but nevertheless is committed to taking steps to uncover any potential risks within its supply chain.

 Marsh has various policies in place which aim to minimise the risk of modern slavery or human trafficking, and encourages reporting of any related concerns, including:-

 - A Robust Procurement Policy, In addition to the rigorous supplier assessment processes, the Company implemented an additional questionnaire focused on modern slavery activities/signals.
 The questionnaire is deployed on a risk basis, according to the nature of services provided.
 Suppliers are required to report what steps they are taking regarding identifying the risk of modern slavery within their particular supply chain, which will allow the Company to better assess the potential risks of modern slavery in its own supply chain.

 The Company includes a specific requirement for compliance with modern slavery legislation in its standard terms and conditions and contracting agreements.